- Premium features included

 MailerLite vs. Kit

 Finally, Kit vs. MailerLite.
 The latter felt easier to get started with—better onboarding and a simpler UI for non-technical folks.
-But Kit matches it on deliverability and gives you more built-in features for monetization and advanced automations.
+But Kit matches it on deliverability and gives you more built-in features for monetization and advanced automation triggers.

 If you want to do more than newsletters—sell products, set up upsells, run behavioral flows—Kit gives you more room to grow.

-Based on my experience and this Kit email marketing review?
-Yeah—especially for creators, bloggers, and solo entrepreneurs.
+Yes, Kit is a decent email marketing service, especially when it comes to creators, bloggers, and solo entrepreneurs.
 It focuses on making things usable with simple automation, subscriber tagging, and basic landing pages, while the monetization tools work well.
 Deliverability has been solid for me when I follow best practices.

 That said, if you need fancy analytics or design options, you might find it limiting compared to enterprise tools.
-The Kit pros and cons really depend on what you’re trying to do with the platform.
+The pros and cons of Kit really depend on what you’re trying to do with the platform.
 My Kit review experience has been mostly positive for creator-focused needs.

-I use it mainly for email marketing and audience building—growing my subscriber list, sending broadcasts, and building automated sequences.
-Beyond email though, I also sell digital products and run a paid newsletter through the platform.
-It’s become my all-in-one email and monetization platform, which simplified my whole marketing setup.
-Many Kit customer reviews I’ve read mention similar experiences, and the Kit testimonials often highlight this all-in-one benefit.
+Kit is mainly used for email marketing and audience building—growing subscriber lists, sending broadcasts, and building automated sequences.
+Beyond email though, you sell digital products and run a paid newsletter through the platform.

-Yep, and it’s useful!
-The free plan includes email broadcasts, landing pages, forms, and subscriber tagging for up to 1,000 subscribers.
+Yes, Kit has a free version.
+The Free newsletter plan includes email broadcasts, landing pages, forms, and subscriber tagging for up to 1,000 subscribers.
 You’ll need to upgrade to paid tiers for automated sequences, referral systems, and full monetization tools.
-I started free to test everything out, and it had enough features to know the platform would work for me before I paid anything.
-Based on Kit user feedback and Kit ratings I’ve seen, many creators appreciate starting here to test the waters.